Yan Zi (tennis)

-Yan Zi (晏紫; born 12 November 1984) is a retired mainland Chinese-Hong Kong tennis player.
+Yan Zi (晏紫; born 12 November 1984) is a retired Chinese-Hong Kong tennis player.

 Career summary

 In 2005, at the age of 20, Yan Zi won her only WTA Tour singles title at the Guangzhou International Open.

 In singles, she first reached the world top 100 in January 2006, achieving a then career-high of world No. 72 that March before failing to defend her breakthrough run of results the previous year and dropping back outside the top 100 that October.
 Her ranking had slumped to 262 by February 2007 after a year of disappointing results, but her results then picked up again over the rest of 2007; and she regained the top 100 for the first time in ten months after a spectacular run at the Tier I Canada Masters in August, reaching the semifinals before finally being defeated by world No. 1, Justine Henin, in straight sets.

 In doubles, her highest ranking is No. 4; she won two Grand Slam titles, partnering with Zheng Jie.
 While she has been good at doubles, her singles performance has been inconsistent as her form fluctuated.
 She has winning records against top-10 stars Jelena Janković 2–0, Ana Ivanovic 1–0, and Marion Bartoli 1–0.

 In 2014, Yan received Hong Kong citizenship.
 In April 2016, she became captain of the Hong Kong Fed Cup team.
-She announced her retirement that year.
+Later that year, she announced her retirement.